percona/postgres/contrib/pg_tde/documentation/docs/how-to/uninstall.md

 ## Troubleshooting: PANIC checkpoint not found on restart

-This can happen if WAL encryption was not properly disabled before removing `pg_tde` from `shared_preload_libraries`, such as when the server was not restarted after disabling encryption.
+This can happen if WAL encryption was not properly disabled before removing `pg_tde` from `shared_preload_libraries`, when the PostgreSQL server was not restarted after disabling WAL encryption (see step 3.c).

 You might see this when restarting the PostgreSQL cluster: